karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ## Configuring a fallback API

-As a practical use-case and example of the flexibility offered by Kong's proxying capabilities, let's try to implement a "fallback API", so that in order to avoid Kong responding with an HTTP `404`, "API not found", we can catch such requests and proxy them to a special upstream service of yours, or apply a plugin to it (such a plugin could, for example, terminate the request with a different status code or response without proxying the request).
+As a practical use-case and example of the flexibility offered by Qordoba's proxying capabilities, let's try to implement a "fallback API", so that in order to avoid Qordoba responding with an HTTP `404`, "API not found", we can catch such requests and proxy them to a special upstream service of yours, or apply a plugin to it (such a plugin could, for example, terminate the request with a different status code or response without proxying the request).